May 19, 2020

 And a vehicle allowance.

-Six company representatives were required to report personal mileage and repay the company on a month to month basis, in exchange for the paid company car and business mileage.
-The company charged representatives substantially less than the IRS rate for utilization of its vehicles for individual use.
+Six company representatives were required to report personal mileage and repay the company on a month-to-month basis, in exchange for the paid company car and business mileage.
+The company charged representatives substantially less than the IRS rate for the utilization of its vehicles for individual use.
 The company charged 11 cents for each mile for individual use in 2016.
 That then increased to 12 cents and now it stands at 15 cents.
-The current IRS rate for vehicle use is set 57,5 cents for every mile.
+The current IRS rate for vehicle use is set at 57.5 cents for every mile.

 He likewise damaged the company’s approach by neglecting to repay the time for the personal use of the vehicle.
 He made no repayment for 17 months, from November 2017 until the time he turned in the vehicle, in April 2019, when he composed a check for $3,484.09.

 The representative in question put 91,780 miles in his vehicle between October 2016 and April 2019.
 While he was required to report personal mileage, in excess of 33% of that mileage — 28,266 — was “unallocated”.

 This was all revealed during a general state inspection.
 Now several government organizations inspect the company and its employees at the same time as the result of this.
 The authorities said, that in a company where employees fail to comply with the regulations on an individual level, other financial wrongdoings are likely to arise on an organizational level as well.

 The company and its employees are about to face some serious penalties in the near future.

 Those who try to record their mileage in Excel or on paper will spend a great deal of their time putting the data together and still face a penalty from the IRS as there are 70 logical conflicts you have to pay attention to when recording your mileage log.
 The Built-In IRS Auditor of MileageWise monitors these conflicts to make sure that all of our customers will have an IRS-Proof mileage log in just 7 minutes a month!